ph1p/ikea-led-obegraensad/README.md

       data: {}
   mode: single
   ```
-- To set the brightness back to bright, create e.g. another automation or a condition and call `rest_command.obegraensad_brightness_high`
+- To set the brightness back to bright, create e.g. another automation or a condition in which `rest_command.obegraensad_brightness_high` is called.
 ---

 # Plugin Scheduler